Cyanose/Pesel-Validator-REST-API-Tests/README.md

 # PeselValidatorApiTests

 Automated tests to PeselValidator REST API endpoint (https://peselvalidatorapitest.azurewebsites.net/swagger/index.html) written in Java, using rest-assured and TestNG libraries.
+Test cases were derived basing on documentation provided on Swegger, as well as the regulatory rules for assigning pesel numbers (https://www.gov.pl/web/gov/czym-jest-numer-pesel).

 ResponseCodeTests is a test suite that contains http status code tests: